6 dead, 30 hurt in shooting at Chicago-area July 4 parade - NewsBreak

 6 dead, 30 hurt in shooting at Chicago-area July 4 parade

-Authorities said a man named as a person of interest in the shooting was taken into police custody Monday evening after an hourslong manhunt in and around Highland Park, an affluent community of about 30,000 on Chicago’s north shore.
+Authorities said a 22–year–old man named as a person of interest in the shooting was taken into police custody Monday evening after an hourslong manhunt.

 The July 4 shooting was just the latest to shatter the rituals of American life.
 Schools, churches, grocery stores and now community parades have all become killing grounds in recent months.
 This time, the bloodshed came as the nation tried to find cause to celebrate its founding and the bonds that still hold it together.